sinvidious/stateX/README.md

 3. Type protection which allows you to track down bugs before shipping them to production
 4. Reactive States to allow you build up bonds between states reactively
 5. reactive/States are shareable between scripts.
 7. Allowing you to listen to changes in a non reactive state

-What features StateX will offer in the future:
-1. Allow listening to certain keys in a table
+8. Allow listening to certain keys in a table

 # Whats stopping me from just changing a variable and calling a function when...?
 it unlocks the potential for your projects to become much more powerful and declarative.
 It gives a clear structure to your projects (better organization), and can make things much easier to work with.
 Additionally, using modules, you can share the state between scripts.